TanGentleman/nardini-online/README.md

-# RunFasta
+# Nardini Online

 🧬 **Blazing fast protein analysis**

-RunFasta provides a simple, accessible interface for running **NARDINI** - a powerful tool for analyzing Intrinsically Disordered Regions (IDRs) in proteins.
+We provide a simple, accessible interface for running **NARDINI** - a powerful tool for analyzing Intrinsically Disordered Regions (IDRs) in proteins.
 Built with Modal and FastAPI, it offers both a user-friendly Jupyter notebook interface and a REST API for programmatic access.

 ## 🚀 Features